s-gerrity/seinfeld-site/README.md

-## Seinfeld Fan Site
+## The Ultimate Seinfeld Experience

 ### Overview

-Seinfeld fan site where visitors can interact via bot with one of four characters from the show.
+The Ultimate Seinfeld Experience is a fan site where visitors can interact via bot with one of four characters from the show.
 Features a countdown to Festivus - December 23rd!

 ### Technologies required (besides typical Hackbright tech stack)